-For one, if the first thing you do is make a demo, you are going to outgrow and outperform your demo almost immediately, as soon as you start getting training.
+For one, if the first thing you do is make a demo, you are going to outgrow and outperform your demo almost immediately, as soon as you start getting some voice over training.
 Your performance level will immediately improve, and as you continue training, even as a full time professional (I personally am still continuously getting training), you will get better and better and better.

 So when you make your demo, it's going to represent your ability at the time of that recording.
 And so as soon as you start getting training, you will immediately have outgrown the demo.

 Picture this: You’re starting in the voiceover industry, and you go and get your demo made.
 You spend, $1,500 on it -- that's about an average amount.
 You think it sounds great, and maybe your mom and your husband think it sounds great, too (but neither of them are in the voiceover industry).
-Then, you start getting training, and you get a coach, and you start getting better and better.
+Then, you start getting training, and you get a voice over coach, and you start getting better and better.
 A month goes by and you listen back to your demo that you had made a month ago, and you cringe and go, “Oh my gosh, I am way better than that.
 I can't believe I sounded like that.”
 And even worse, “I can't believe I spent money on that!” because now, it doesn't represent you.

-Now, another thing that can happen is maybe you pay a bunch of money to get your demo, and the people who are making it for you coach you through that demo, telling you exactly how to perform the copy as you’re recording your demo.
+Now, another thing that can happen is maybe you pay a bunch of money to get your demo, and the people who are making it for you coach you through that demo, telling you exactly how to perform the copy as you’re recording the demo.
 Then, when you get the finished demo and listen to it, you think it sounds pretty darn good.
 But the danger there is that -- since you were so heavily coached getting your demo done -- that performance is not something that you can replicate on your own without someone guiding you and directing you through the scripts.